Thoseb2020/team01/REPORT-2.md

 #### **Plots**
 Plots for the solution trajectories and phase-space behavior were generated.

-Firstly we can take a look at Explicit Euler result of our mass-spring system.
+Firstly we can take a look at Explicit Euler result of our mass-spring system, which we can already assume not to be a stable solution.
 <h4 style="text-align:center;">Time Evolution (Mass–Spring)</h4>
 <p align="center">
   <img src="report_images/Time_evolution_standard.png" width="450">